mdscardigno/BlackjacK/README.md

 The sum of the value of the cards shall be the total of the points assigned to each card.
 If dealer gets a 17, he/she stands.
 If the player is closer to 21 than the dealer, the player wins.
 If the player busted, dealer wins.
+If player or dealer get a 1 or a 11, its blackjack.
 Card points are as follow:
 Ace, King, Queen, King = 10 points each.
 Cards 2 through 10 = 1 point.

 Validate understanding of the problem
 **** Data Structure ****
 How we represent data that we will work with when converting the input to output.